What are three things marketers should do to get performance-based results?

 Today, trust is crucial to succeed in partner marketing.
 Both brands and their partners need to establish a trusting relationship.
 One of the best ways to do this is by focusing on outcomes rather than inputs, and ensuring both sides are communicating clearly about what results will be compensated.
 Partners can earn brands’ trust by being open about their tactics and supporting the brand’s overall positioning, rather than being overly transaction-focused.

-(Learn more about the importance of relationships in performance-based partner marketing.)
+(Learn more about the importance of relationships in performance-based partner marketing here.)

-In your view, what are the key essentials of affiliate program creatives?
+In your view, what are the key essentials of affiliate programme creatives?

 Some partners excel by using a highly personal approach that conveys authenticity and makes them relatable to a valuable audience.
 Others do it by establishing themselves as a trustworthy expert on a category of products.
 What matters for both brands and their partners is identifying your audience and being a consistent source of trustworthy and useful information.
 Whatever the creative, it should support the strategy.